 Discover Your Libraries

-With nearly 4 million titles in our collection - including online books and journals, archival manuscripts, photos, recordings, and of course, books - and easy access to 100+ million titles in the combined collections of the libraries of the Big Ten, Terps have a wealth of information at their fingertips - online 24 hours a day, 7 days a week, from wherever they are studying and researching, and at seven campus libraries.
+With over 6.7 million titles in our collection - including online books and journals, archival manuscripts, photos, recordings, and of course, books - and easy access to 100+ million titles in the combined collections of the libraries of the Big Ten, Terps have a wealth of information at their fingertips - online 24 hours a day, 7 days a week, from wherever they are studying and researching, and at seven campus libraries.
 A helpful team of librarians provides subject-specific expertise and support in every academic discipline.

 - McKeldin Library is the main library on campus and includes the Terrapin Learning Commons, Undergraduate Writing Center, Graduate School Writing Center, and Adaptive Technology Lab.

 - Hornbake Library houses the University's Special Collections and University Archives, the Maryland Institute for Technology in the Humanities, an exhibition gallery, and the Katherine Anne Porter Room.